This information is part of the Colgate University catalog, 2020–21.

 Art History (AH)

-After completing ARTS 475 Senior Project: Art History (AH) in the fall semester, students have the opportunity to apply to continue their work with an honors-eligible project in the spring semester.
+After completing ARTS 475 Senior Project: Art History (AH) or ARTS 406 - Senior Project: Studio Art (SA) in the fall semester, students have the opportunity to apply to continue their work with an honors-eligible project in the spring semester.
 The award of honors in art and art history is dependent on departmental evaluation.

 GPA Requirements: Honors — 3.20 in courses within the department; High Honors — 3.70 in courses within the department.